-UPDATE: The new registration deadline for the F3 Challenge – Carnivore Edition is September 15, 2021.
-The new feed submission and partnership deadline is November 30, 2021.
+UPDATE: Registration for the F3 Challenge – Carnivore Edition has closed.
+The feed submission and partnership deadline is November 30, 2021.
 Please check the Timeline page for further timeline updates.

 What is the purpose of the F3 Challenge?